yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ## Tailscale for Syncoid

-I use Tailscale to provide the ssh connections and authentication for the backup service.
+I use Tailscale to provide the SSH connections and authentication for the backup service.
 Just need Tailscale installed and running on all of your devices, it should be pretty basic.
 You can check my Tailscale module [linked here](#sources) for an example.

-In my Tailscale ACL I have to configure the access and SSH permissions.
+In my Tailscale ACL, I have to configure the access and SSH permissions.
 ```
 "tagOwners": {
   "tag:syncoidServer":   [],